limansky/sbt-git-flow-version/README.md

     one with a maximal version.
   - `nextMajor`, `nextMinor`, `nextBuild`, `nextN` - increment major, minor, build or n-th number of a last version.
 The version is snapshot by default.
+  - `nextGlobalMajor`, `nextGlobalMinor`, `nextGlobalBuild`, `nextGlobalN` - same as `nextX`, but trying to find maximal available version not only merged to current branch, but even for not merged and remote branches.
   - `matching` - take a version from matching returned by `BranchMatcher`.
 The version is snapshot by default.
   - `lastVersion` - previous version.
 Version value is taken from last tag or `initialVersion` setting.
     The version is not snapshot by default.